mongo-express/mongo-express/README.md

 - Connect and authenticate to individual databases
 - Authenticate as admin to view all databases
 - Database blacklist/whitelist
-- Custom CA and CA validation disabling
+- Custom CA/SSL and CA validation disabling
 - Supports replica sets

 ## Screenshots